FranckMuller/lineage-app/README.md

-                          Lineage browser application
+                                                            ### Lineage browser application

 ## What is it?

-The browser application called linage2 is being developed by volunteer-developers so that all fans of this legendary game can enjoy it easily in their browser
+The test application called linage2 is being developed by volunteer-developers based on a computer MMORPG lineage2 so that all fans of this legendary game can enjoy it easily in their browser

 ## launch of the project